We accept Apple Pay Google Pay Quick and secure payment options.

 • (Rawls 1971, p.
 1017).

-Chicago/Turabian – A bibliographic entry should follow a capital case rule.
-Also, in-text citations must appear as footnotes.
+Chicago/Turabian – A bibliographic entry must follow a capital case rule.
+Further on, in-text citations must appear as footnotes.
 Hence, examples of a bibliography entry with a footnote are:

 • Rawls, John.
 “Two Principles of Justice.”
 In A Theory of Justice, 1017–1024.
 Harvard University Press, 1971.